RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 but because it's essential for democracy and [civic republicanism](http://www.britannica.com/EBchecked/topic/1916872/civic-republicanism).
 Quite a different concern than Justice Holmes' marketplace where ideas fight it out for survival of the fittest.
+After his First Amendment epiphany in *Abrams*,
-In fact, Holmes would probably say that there is no such thing as "political truth."
+Holmes would probably say
+that there is no such thing as "political truth."
 Truth is whatever the marketplace says it is.
-If cat videos beat out President Obama's State of the Union address, so be it.
+If cat videos beat out the President's State of the Union address, so be it.

+Holmes did win out, but Supreme Court opinions still can't help suggesting on occasion that some speech is "low-value" speech, or less in need of protection than other speech.
+When they do that, they are usually citing Justice Brandeis and his view that we need speech to be good citizens and discuss politics, not to create pornography.

 First Amendment cases in the United States Supreme Court are dramatic battles, usually between speakers with unpopular or dangerous views